 How do you coordinate with my videographer?
 How do you envision working together?

 I will call your videographer to discuss a plan on how we can both do our work for you.
 I have been the videographer before, I see it from both sides and is not that complicated to figure out.
-I envision that our planning will help us seamlessly achieve the quality results that you are expecting from us.
+I envision that our planning will help us seamlessly achieve the quality results that you are expecting from both of us.

 Will you follow a shot list?
 Or do you preferred to have free reign to capture the festivities how you see fit?